Mielek/apim-policy-toolkit/docs/QuickStart.md

 * Test class is a standard MSTest class with one test method.
 You can use your favorite testing framework in place of MS test.
 Policy framework is not dependent on any testing framework.
 * `MockExpressionContext` is a class which is used to mock request context.
-It is available in `Mielek.Azure.ApiManagement.PolicyToolkit.Emulator.Expressions` namespace.
+It is available in `Azure.ApiManagement.PolicyToolkit.Emulator.Expressions` namespace.
 It implements `IExpressionContext` interface and expose a helper properties to set up request context.
 * `context.MockRequest.IpAddress = "10.0.0.12"` is setting a IpAddress for request.